 MD Relay is sponsored through the Maryland Accessible Telecommunications (MAT) program.
 It is designed to benefit Maryland residents who are deaf, hard-of-hearing, deafblind, low vision, blind or who are living with limited speech, mobility or cognitive abilities.
 The program provides amplified and adaptive telephones and telecommunication equipment to those who qualify.

 MD Relay Telecommunication Devices Include:

 Bay Area CIL works with Maryland Technology Assistance Program (MD TAP) to provide temporary portable ramps to those individuals who need wheelchair access to their homes.
 This project allows the consumer with limited mobility to live within their own home in their community.

-For more information on Assistive and Adaptive Technology, please contact: David Yockey, Program Manager for Assistive Technology, 443-260-0822 Ext.
-158 or email@example.com.
+For more information on Assistive and Adaptive Technology, please contact: David Yockey, Director of Operations and Technology, 443-260-0822 Ext.
+189 or firstname.lastname@example.org.

 Bay Area CIL works cooperatively with Maryland’s Division of Rehabilitation Services (DORS) and the Rural Maryland Council (RMC) to provide vocational services for those who are living in our community with significant disabilities.
 Bay Area CIL’s vocational programs serve individuals, with all disabilities including deaf or hard-of-hearing, on Maryland’s Eastern Shore and Kent and Sussex counties in Delaware.

 Vocational Services provides consumers with: